red13dotnet/FunnyplayingTouchDelete/README.md

 I have no pictures of it working because it works just as it did before, except the brightness and OSD menu are no longer posessed.

-I am guessing that this fix would apply to any Funnyplaying kit that has the TC233A chip but I don't have any other kits to check myself, so I created this github repo so anyone can contribute their own findings.
+I am guessing that this fix would apply to any Funnyplaying kit that has the TC233A chip but I don't have any other kits to check myself, so I created this [github repo](https://github.com/red13dotnet/FunnyplayingTouchDelete) so anyone can contribute their own findings.
 I am especially interested in learning which other kits are using the same touch controller.
+For instance, I am am 99% certain from looking at product images that the 6 pin chip next to the touch sensor "flag" on the 3.0 IPS kit is a TC233A but cannot be sure without a better closeup image.